Zinc arc spray keeps your aluminium tubes working longer

 The zinc arc spray process is commonly used on multi-port extruded tubes (MPEs) in the 1xxx and 3xxx alloy series, when assembled and brazed into a component used together with clad fin and clad header.

 With zinc arc spray, an even coating with a good metallic bond is formed on the MPE.
 This zinc layer will diffuse into the micro-channel tube core during brazing.

 Zinc arc spray coating is also used on round aluminium tubes, followed by a dedicated diffusion annealing.
 This lengthens the lifetime of the tube over an equivalent bare tube when tested in a SWAAT corrosion test.

 I’d like to mention that de-bonding of the fins and tubes could be a negative side effect of using zinc arc spray.
 Avoiding excessive zinc spray load will eliminate this effect.

 Interested in learning more?

-If you are interested in learning more about aluminium tubing for HVACR applictions, then please contact Sapa and we will put you in touch with the right expert.
+If you are interested in learning more about aluminium tubing for HVACR applictions, then contact us and we will put you in touch with the right expert.